hanifnoerr/CodelessML/README.md

 # CodelessML

-A web-based application to making Machine Learning tasks easier for anyone who wants to learn and create machine learning model without coding.
+A web-based application for anyone who wants to learn and create machine learning model without coding.

 # About